saulocantanhede/tfgreek2/docs/features/unicode.md

 ## Feature description

-Surface greek form of the word in Unicode, containing all material before and after it.
+Surface Greek form of the word in Unicode, containing all material before and after it.

 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

 ## Notes